Enerflex (EFXT)

 Paul Mahoney President and CEO

-Preet S. Dhindsa is the Senior Vice President and CFO.
-He served as Enerflex's Interim President and CEO from March 2025 until September 2025.
-Mr. Dhindsa joined Enerflex in October 2023.
-Prior to Enerflex, he served as Executive Vice President and Chief Financial Officer at ENMAX Corporation, a regulated utility with energy generation and retail lines of business.
-Before that, Mr. Dhindsa was Senior Vice President and Chief Financial Officer, Global Banking & Markets (GBM), at Scotiabank, where he led international finance teams.
-He began his career as a professional accountant with KPMG.
+Preet S Dhindsa returned to his role as Senior Vice President and CFO in September 2025, having previously served as Interim President and CEO of Enerflex from March 2025 to September 2025.
+He joined Enerflex in October 2023 and brings over 25 years of experience primarily in the energy and financial services industries.
+Prior to his time at Enerflex, Dhindsa was Executive Vice President and Chief Financial Officer at ENMAX Corporation, a regulated utility.
+Before ENMAX, he held the position of Senior Vice President and Chief Financial Officer, Global Banking & Markets (GBM), at Scotiabank, where he managed international finance teams.

 AI Analysis | Feedback